katch922/GuardianLink/README.md

-# GuardianLink Web Stack  app version 0.1
+# GuardianLink Web Stack app version 0.2

 ## Instructions on how to setup the environment

 ### This is a mock website for end of course project, it is not intended to be used in a live environment.

 **Author:** Katch 2025

-#### List of changes
-- 4 Mar 25: Katch - App added to GitHub.

 ### Instructions are for Linux OS